zemadi/alchemy-news-network/README.md

 **C)** I ran out of time to finish multiple tables.
 Stack Overflow's keyword analysis is pulled into a table, and all other sources return pretty-printed JSON.

 FINAL THOUGHTS:
 I had a tough time with this assignment.
 Not from a technical standpoint, but because I used several data sources I wasn't familiar with and wasn't working within my normal development infrastructure.
+Ther were also a lot of issues with exceeding api limits.
+But the queries do go through occassionally.
+Here's an example: https://drive.google.com/file/d/0B4_aZ_Hgs9XedXRibW1sWlFFT2M/view

 This really isn't reflective of my coding skill, so feel free to ask some questions.
 **Thanks for reviewing this project!**